papamac/VirtualGarageDoor/README.md

 are ignored if the door is not closed when the action is requested.
 Similarly, close and off actions only work if the door is open.

-### Other Plugins and Monitored/Control Devices ###

-For completeness, Figure 2 shows the other plugins and devices that support the Virtual Garage Door plugin.
-Monitored devices and the opener relay device are managed by their plugins and/or z-wave drivers to interface to their respective device hardware.
-These devices then interact with the Virtual Garage Door plugin through their device states and actions.
-Examples of actual device hardware are shown.
-All the examples have been tested with the Virtual Garage Door plugin except the Aeotec and FortrezZ devices.

-Finally, the HomeKit Bridge plugin provides the interface between the Virtual Garage Door and its opener devices and Apple HomeKit/Siri.
-Because the HomeKit Bridge plugin only uses the opener device's onOffState, the HomeKit accessory only knows whether the door is closed or open.
-The opening, closing, and stopped states are ignored.

 User Guide
 ----------